shubazalam/Game-Folder-Renamer/README.md

 - Cleans up release group names and version numbers for consistent naming
 - Cleans up common naming patterns (release groups, dots, underscores)
 - Runs in Docker for easy deployment on any system

+## Use Case

+This tool is ideal for scenarios like:
+- Organizing GOG game downloads in your backup storage
+- Maintaining a clean game archive on your NAS
+- Standardizing folder names in your game collection

+It is **not** intended for:
+- Renaming installed games
+- Modifying game installation directories
+- Renaming active game folders

 ## Prerequisites